arunlalp/jenkins-shared-library/README.md

 ## Prerequisites

 1. Jenkins or any CI/CD tool set up with appropriate permissions to access AWS ECR Public and Docker.
-2. AWS CLI installed and configured with appropriate access credentials.

 ## Usage